rencherg/hello-world/README.md

 By Grant Rencher.

-printing hello world in different languages.
+hello world in different languages.